chaitanya21a/PURR-Pet-Adoption/README.md

-# PURR!: A Pet Adoption System 🐾
+# PURR!: A Pet Adoption Portal 🐾

 PURR! is a MERN Stack web application designed to simplify the pet adoption process.
 It connects pet owners looking to rehome their pets with individuals eager to adopt, all managed through a seamless, admin-monitored system.